mczhuge/NLSOM/README.md

 ## Limitation
 Please feel free to submit a pull request if you can optimize the identified issues.
 We will promptly incorporate any improvements.

-* Make Mindstorm more stable: 1) design a better prompt, 2) develop a tailor-made Mindstorm system with or without using LangChain.
+* Make mindstorm more stable: 1) design a better prompt, 2) develop a tailor-made mindstorm system with or without using LangChain.
+* Support multi-turn mindstorm.
 * Support targets with multiple inputs.
 * Support displaying 3D output.
 * Add more communities and agents.